 Make some flashcards with the corresponding number on one side and the question on the other side, so the answer key will match the card number.
 Now you’re ready to play!

-Add a twist by turning it into a drinking game or having them reveal a quirky dance move or hilarious personal truth.
+You can turn it into a drinking game or have guests reveal a quirky dance move or hilarious personal truth.

 Option B: New spaces are great for inspiring creativity, so why not get artsy by painting?
 Plus, if the weather is less than ideal, this will brighten things up a bit.